coopdanger/draft-ietf-policy-interactions/draft-cooper-policy-interactions.md

 THE IETF has a history of publishing documents that respond to policy developments surrounding the use of encryption, and more generally regarding access to communications.

 {{?RFC1984}} stated the IESG and IAB's position regarding legal constraints on encryption in 1996, with a focus on the effects on the Internet.
-The publication of the document was prompted in part by the controversy surrounding the US government's promotion of the Clipper Chip {{?CLIPPER}}.
+The publication of the document was prompted in part by the controversy surrounding the US government's promotion of the Clipper Chip {{CLIPPER}}.
 The document was elevated to Best Current Practice (which requires IETF-wide consensus) in 2015.

 {{?RFC2804}} articulates why the IESG and IAB believed that it was not appropriate to accommodate wiretapping requirements from law enforcement, circa 2000.